KDE/kitinerary/README.md

 ## Data Extraction

-There's a number of ways to extract reservation or itinerary data:
+The entry point for data extraction is KItinerary::ExtractorEngine.
+Depending on the provided input, this will look for:

-* Structured data in JSON-LD or XML microdata format, from HTML emails, provided by KItinerary::StructuredDataExtractor.
+* Structured data in JSON-LD or XML microdata format, from HTML emails, implemented by KItinerary::StructuredDataExtractor.
 * Structured data from IATA bar coded boarding passes (BCBP), provided by KItinerary::IataBcbpParser.
 * Structured data from UIC 918.3 train ticket passes, provided by KItinerary::Uic9183Parser.
-* Unstructured data from plain text, HTML or PDF email parts, using vendor-specific scripts, provided by KItinerary::ExtractorEngine.
+* Unstructured data from plain text, HTML, iCal, PDF or email documents, using vendor-specific scripts, provided by KItinerary::ExtractorEngine.
 * Unstructured data from Apple Wallet boarding passes, using vendor-specific scripts.
+* Any of the above in email or PDF documents.

 ## Data Augmentation